To/Die/For

 To/Die/For (often abbreviated TDF) are a gothic metal band from the town of Kouvola in southeast of Finland, originally assembled in 1993 as a hard rock band under the name Mary-Ann.
 In 1999, they decided to change their musical style to gothic metal, changing their band name as well.
-The band disbanded in April 2009, but reformed in July 2009, and played their final concert at John Smith Festival in Finland on 22 June 2016.
+The band disbanded in April 2009, but reformed in July 2009, and played their final concert at John Smith Rock Festival in Finland on 22 June 2016.
 They reformed once again in early 2020.

 History

 Mary-Ann (1993–1999)

 To/Die/For was formed under the name Mary-Ann in 1993.
 They released two demo EPs, "Mary-Ann" in 1997 and "Deeper Sin" in 1998, before changing name as they modified musical style from heavy metal to gothic metal in 1999.
 "Deeper Sin" thereby resulted in a record deal with Spinefarm Records.

 All Eternity and Epilogue (1999–2002)

 Their debut album – All Eternity – was released in Finland by the end of 1999, and the band then signed contracts with Nuclear Blast (for Europe) and Pony Canyon (for Japan).
 Their cover of the Sandra song "In the Heat of the Night" was to be the only single, and together with "Farewell" it was recorded as a music video, and obtained a fair amount of exposure.

 In 2000, the band toured Europe together with Dark Tranquillity, Sentenced and In Flames.
 Bassist Miikka Kuisma quit the band and was replaced by Marko Kangaskolkka, who had played with the band in its early years.
 "Epilogue", the successor of "All Eternity", was released in 2001, and was followed by a tour with Lacrimosa.